Mosespt/freeCodeCamp_Responsive_Web_Design/README.md

 - Learn Basic CSS by Building a Cafe Menu
 - Learn CSS Colors by Building a Set of Colored Markers
 - Learn HTML Forms by Building a Registration Form
-- SURVEY FORM
+- Survey Form
   _______________

 - Learn the CSS Box Model by Building a Rothko Painting
 - Learn CSS Flexbox by Building a Photo Gallery
 - Learn Typography by Building a Nutrition Label
 - Learn Accessibility by Building a Quiz
-- TRIBUTE PAGE
+- Tribute Page
   _______________

 - Learn More About CSS Pseudo Selectors By Building A Balance Sheet